Huguitis/aoi.js-documentation/src/guides/3commandhandler.md

 ---
 title: Command Handler
-description: THis guide will be covering how to start using command handlers, creating multiple commands in one file and updating commands without restarting your Discord Bot.
+description: This guide will be covering how to start using command handlers, creating multiple commands in one file and updating commands without restarting your Discord Bot.
 id: commandhandler
 ---